Mexico deports scores of Central American migrants » Capital News

 The incident was the most serious flashpoint in a weeks-long crisis that US President Donald Trump used to drum up support in this month’s midterm elections.

-Trump hit out again by threatening a permanent closure of the frontier, and defended the use of tear gas by US border patrol.
+Trump hit out again by threatening a permanent closure of the frontier, and defended the use of tear gas by US border patrol, saying it was “very safe.”

 “They had to use (it) because they were being rushed by some very tough people and they used tear gas and here’s the bottom line: nobody’s coming into our country unless they come in legally,” Trump told reporters.